 Simon is currently a Senior Consultant within the People Advisory Services division at EY.
 Specialising in change experience and workforce transformation, Simon hold a Bachelor of Business Management with majors in Human Resources and Marketing.

-Importantly, he also brings lived experience of epilepsy to the Board, being diagnoses at an early age and having ongoing treatment.
+Importantly, he also brings lived experience of epilepsy to the Board, being diagnosed at an early age and having ongoing treatment.
 Simon understand the importance of ensuring our organisation is sustainable and contemporary so that we can provide hope and support to others and their families.

 Board Member - Katrina Tune